-If you were considering a freelance web developer, you definitely need to take a hard look at Website Cheetah as an alternative.
+If you were considering a freelance web developer or you otherwise need tech help with your online business, you definitely need to take a hard look at Digital Gravy as an alternative.

-Website Cheetah was built to serve small businesses, solopreneurs, and startups with high quality custom web design and development with a strong focus on traffic and conversion.
+Digital Gravy was built to serve online businesses with high quality custom web design and development and overall tech help with a strong focus on traffic and conversion.
 And not just the initial delivery of that, but the ongoing support, maintenance, and iteration as well.

 With one decision you get to skip all the downsides of hiring a freelance web developer while having all the upside of a professional agency.
 Except, those two things happen at the same price most freelancers are charging.

-Full disclosure: I own Website Cheetah and I founded it precisely because of everything I just told you in this article.
-There’s simply no better option for small businesses, solopreneurs, and startups.
-If you love the Six-Figure Grind culture, then you’ll love everything Website Cheetah stands for.
+Full disclosure: I own Digital Gravy and I founded it precisely because of everything I just told you in this article.
+There’s simply no better option for online businesses, solopreneurs, and startups.
+If you love the Six-Figure Grind culture, then you’ll love everything Digital Gravy stands for.

 Kevin Michael Geary is the founder of Six-Figure Grind and host of the Six-Figure Grind Podcast.
 After building three successful online businesses in three separate niches in less than five years, he turned his attention toward helping other people start an online lifestyle business so they can escape the rat race, make an impact, and live life without limitations.